DataWithOmkar21/Boots-Opticians-Retail-Analytics/README.md

 - Online bookings show a wider spread of no-show/reschedule outcomes than Phone bookings, pointing to a gap in the online booking confirmation flow.

-Full write-up with all 8 insights and recommendations: [insights-and-recommendations.md](insights-and-recommendations.md)

 ## 📁 Repository Structure

 ```